jessjaco/t480s/README.md

 This seems to fix washed out colors on external monitor (haven't tested locally yet):

-`xrandr --output HDMI-2 --set "Broadcast RGB" "Full"`
+`xrandr --output HDMI2 --set "Broadcast RGB" "Full"`

-Added to ~/.xinitrc
+Added to ~/.xinitrc, but that didn't seem to work.
+TODO: figure out where to put it.
+Note that updates changed the output name (from HDMI-2 to HDMI2), will need to keep an eye on that.

 ## Crappy wifi